mpmedia/ModuleBU/README.md

 ```
 - or other events, like scroll or mouse.

-More in the codes.
+More in the codes, pdf of 'train the trainer folder'.

 If you have bugs, issues, just file an ticket here on github.
-If you want, you can follow me on twitter: @puppetMaster3